devcartel/pyrfa/pyrfa/README.md

 * '10' - symbol list
 * '12' - history

 This function is called automatically upon data submission.
 If **_service_** is omitted, it will use the value from configuration file.

     >>> p.directorySubmit('6','IDN')

 __Pyrfa.serviceDownSubmit([_service_])__
 _service: String_

 Submit the specified down service status to ADH.
 If **_service_** is omitted, it will use the value from configuration file.
+For Interactive Provider, **_service_** will be ignored and use the default value from configuration file instead.

     >>> p.serviceDownSubmit('IDN')